 - When the ingredients are melted, increase the heat to medium-low, stirring, and let the mixture come to a low boil.
 Stop stirring and let the caramel simmer for seven minutes without touching it.
 Keep an eye on it, and if it smells like the mixture is burning, lower the heat a bit.

-- Off the heat, stand back and carefully and gently stir in the vanilla (it will splash) without scraping the sides (to avoid grainy caramel).
+- After seven minutes of simmering the caramel, turn off the heat and move the pan to a cool burner.
+Stand back and carefully and gently stir in the vanilla (it will splash) without scraping the sides (to avoid grainy caramel).
 Set the caramel aside to cool.
 It should look like thick liquid, rather than soft ball caramel.
-If it looks like the butter is separating, just stir the caramel over low heat for a couple minutes, until it recombines.

 - There is no need to thaw the bars before serving them.
-Store the bars covered in the freezer.
+Store the bars covered in the freezer or keep them chilled in the refrigerator.